Restore. Protect. Smile.

 Dental crowns play an important role in restoring both function and appearance to a damaged tooth.
 For many people, they offer a durable way to protect a tooth that might otherwise break or wear down further.

-A crown may help you chew more comfortably, prevent further damage, and improve the shape or colour of your teeth.
+A crown may improve chewing comfort, help prevent further damage, and enhance the shape or colour of a tooth.
 It also allows you to retain the natural tooth structure underneath rather than having it removed.

-While the upfront cost of a crown can seem high, it is often a one-time procedure that supports long-term dental stability.
-This can reduce the need for more complex work in the future.
+While the upfront cost of a crown can seem high, it is typically a longer-term treatment that can support dental stability.
+This may reduce the need for more complex work in the future.

 At Eversmile Dental, we discuss the benefits and limitations of every option so you can decide what suits your situation, priorities, and budget.